zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Action:**

-  If you are a plugin developer add `pluginId` property into `<path-to-pluginDefinition.json>` file.
+  If you are a plugin developer add the `pluginId` property to the `<path-to-pluginDefinition.json>` file.
 Otherwise, contact the plugin vendor.

 ### ZWES1009W :new: